 Downtown Ventura is about an hour from where we live.
 To avoid the traffic, we took a back route we knew about off the 118 freeway through Moorpark.
-It’s a picturesque drive through country fields, farm stands, nurseries and gentle hills.
+It’s a picturesque drive through country fields, farm stands, nurseries, and gentle hills.
 A short hop on the 126 freeway landed us almost smack in the middle of the charming and quirky downtown section of Ventura.

-A hot but fun Harvest Festival
+A sweaty but fun Harvest Festival

 One reason we chose to spend the weekend in Ventura was that the Harvest Festival was taking place at the Ventura County Fairgrounds.
 We’d been to the Strawberry Festival in Oxnard and were expecting something similar with tent vendors and food trucks.
 The Harvest Festival was different and was housed in 3 large buildings at the fairgrounds.
 Each was packed to the gills with vendors selling gourmet food items, crafts, holiday decorations, clothing and more.
-It reminded me of our Christmas Market tour of Eastern and Central Europe the year before, without the majesty of the European backdrop.
+It reminded me of our Christmas Market tour of Eastern and Central Europe, without the majesty of the European backdrop.

 Even though the fairground is located near the ocean, the temperature was still oppressively warm and humid, which is not normally the case in Ventura.
 It’s usually wonderfully pleasant.
 When we walked into the vendor buildings it felt like walking into a steam bath.
-I felt sorry for the vendors who had to stay inside all day.
+I felt sorry for those who had to stay inside all day.

 We ate lunch at the festival, but there weren’t many food trucks to choose from.
 I dumbly decided to gobble down a plate of greasy Pad Thai that I’m sure had a zillion calories.
 The outdoor eating area didn’t have enough umbrellas on the tables, and I thought I was going to pass out from the heat.